 Protection First Class offers an inexpensive alternative to rubberized undercoating.
+You certainly do not want to seal moisture in with rubberized undercoating.
 PFC rust preventative remains soft and flexible, and actually heals itself and continues to coat long after other water soluble or solvent based products have evaporated or worn off.

 Another great feature of PFC is that its translucent film is easy to see through and diagnose problems before they happen, unlike rubberized undercoating that masks the problem and allows rust to grow and spread under its surface!